ethsplainer/mumbaiMiner/README.md

 You can now add your wallet to index.js and run it.
 You can copy index.js as many times to use multiple wallets.

-You may chose to combine this with https://github.com/ethsplainer/Mumbai-Gen/blob/main/faucet.js Can be scaled by number of wallets you use.
+You may choose to combine this with https://github.com/ethsplainer/Mumbai-Gen/blob/main/faucet.js Can be scaled by number of wallets you use.

 have fun.